abhi-1009/food_wastage_management/README.md

 sql
 CREATE DATABASE food_wastage;
 USE food_wastage;
--- Run the full SQL script to create all tables
 ```
+* Run the full SQL script to create all tables

 * Load data using the staging table approach with MySQL Workbench Import Wizard.

 4. Update credentials in the Python file

-* python
 * HOST     = "localhost"
 * PORT     =  3306
 * USER     = "root"
 * PASSWORD = "your_password"
 * DATABASE = "food_wastage"